GovTechSG/2021-bootcamp-gds/exercises/12-DoneWhenISaySo.md

 Visual feedback is an important way of communicating with the user.

-> As a user, I would want be able to check the items so that i can track the state of each item in the to do list
+> As a user, I would want be able to check the items so that I can track the state of each item in the to do list

 In this exercise, we will add a check box for each item to the Todo application.